 C. M.A.
 Specific Degree Requirements:

-Declaring one’s intent to pursue the Thesis Track does not guarantee continuance into the Ph.D. program at BGSU.
-Any student wishing to continue into the Ph.D. program at BGSU must formally apply and his/her application will be given equal consideration along side others who are seeking admittance into the program.
-Moreover, successful completion of the M.A. (i.e., completion of all course work as well as the thesis) is required before a student will be accepted fully into the Ph.D. program.
-To that end, any M.A. student accepted provisionally into the Ph.D. program must complete the M.A. program of study (including the thesis) by the summer graduation prior to the proposed fall intake for the Ph.D. program (see the “Dates to Remember” link found through the Graduate College Web Page and the Graduate Catalog for specific dates and procedures).
+Completion of the M.A. does not guarantee continuance into the Ph.D. program at BGSU.
+Any student wishing to continue into the Ph.D. program at BGSU must formally apply.
+That application will be given equal consideration along-side others who are seeking admittance into the program.
+Moreover, successful completion of the M.A. (i.e., all course work as well as thesis or portfolio) is required before a student will be accepted fully into the Ph.D. program.

 3. Changing from One Plan to Another: